-3. Choose RFM Metrics section, select the RFM metrics you want included in the report.
+3. Choose the RFM Metrics section, and select the RFM metrics you want to be included in the report.
 You may skip this stage since this metric is also exported from your store.

 4. Email Notification, in this field, you can enter the email address for the notification about successful export to be sent.

-Note, either the email address or the phone number of the contact should be provided; otherwise, the customer won't be added to the platform.
+Note that either the email address or the contact phone number should be provided; otherwise, the customer won't be added to the platform.

 Once you've finished selecting fields for the export, you should click Export.
-Downloadable file will be added to Reports > Downloads and Reports > Legacy Downloads.
+A downloadable file will be added to Reports > Downloads and Reports > Legacy Downloads.

 Change the format of the customers' data

-For your customers' data to be migrated successfully, the file needs to have an appropriate format.
+The file needs to have an appropriate format for your customers' data to be migrated successfully.
 All information about each contact should go into one separate row, and each column should contain a single type of information, e.g., First name, Last name, City, etc.